sitespeedio/sitespeed.io/docs/_posts/2018-05-10-browsertime-3.0.md

 ### Less memory usage/less CPU usage = more stable metrics
 In the new version we store metrics and data to disk between runs.
-That means screenshots/ tracelogs and other metrics are stored to disk immediatley.
+That means screenshots/ tracelogs and other metrics are stored to disk immediately.
 This makes Browsertime use less memory when you do many runs.
 See [#308](https://github.com/sitespeedio/browsertime/issues/308) for a use case where that helps.

-The CPU usage is alo decreased, mainly since we switched to the new version of Firefox.
+The CPU usage is also decreased, mainly since we switched to the new version of Firefox.
 Here's an example of when we deployed an early version of 3.0 on AWS.

 ![CPU usage]({{site.baseurl}}/img/bt-3.0/cpu-usage.png)
 {: .img-thumbnail-center}